NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.object_info/Tutorial/object_info.tutorial.md

     """
 ```

+### Step 2.3.3: Initialize object
-Inside of this class we need an init method to initialize the object and events.
-We will set this function and set the variable for the current selected primitive, as so:
+Inside of this class you need `__init()__` to initialize the object and events.
+Set this function and set the variable for the current selected primitive, as so:

 ```python
 from omni.ui import scene as sc